 The ODPM maintains that the borrowing of monies purely to invest or on-lend and make a return is unlawful; this council will not engage in such activity.
-We will maintain our investments in accordance with the ODPM's Guidance on Local Government Investments and CIPFA's Treasury Management in Public Services: Code of Practice & Cross Sectoral Guidance Notes ("CIPFA TM Code").
+The council will maintain its investments in accordance with the ODPM's Guidance on Local Government Investments and CIPFA's Treasury Management in Public Services: Code of Practice & Cross Sectoral Guidance Notes ("CIPFA TM Code").